The MentorCloud Story!Professional Growth

 The following year, I was back in India to attend an educational conference.
-I was on a plane from Mumbai to Delhi that, seconds before take off from the runway, almost collided with a convoy of helicopters ferrying the then President of India.
+I was on a plane from Mumbai to Delhi that, seconds before taking off from the runway, almost collided with a convoy of helicopters ferrying the then President of India.
 Thank God that the deftness and quick thinking by Captain SS Kohli of Indian Airlines averted the collision.
 142 passengers like me along with the President of India and her accompanying guests were saved from what could have been a horrific tragedy.

-We were asked to wait in the airport while the airline was arranging another plane to take all of us to Delhi.
+We were asked to wait at the airport while the airline was arranging another plane to take all of us to Delhi.
 I was watching the video monitors, and what struck me was the entire news coverage was about how the President of India had a close call with death.

 I was also very happy that a leader of the country got saved, but what bothered me then was that there was no individual mention of anyone of the 148 people onboard, who also had a close call with death.
 The question that ran through my mind was – “What should I do for the next several years that creates impact so God forbid, if this accident were ever to happen again, there is more conversation in the media about me as well?”